 A number of business programs in our area, as well as online programs, are telling prospective students that they have the same accreditation as the UW System and schools like Marquette University and the University of Chicago.
 This is true for the university or college as a whole but not for the business program.
 It is always appropriate to ask a school specifically what type of accreditation they have.
 The most important accreditation for business programs is AACSB.

 There are three distinct types of accreditation:

-AACSB International is the oldest and most prestigious international accrediting body specifically for schools/colleges of business.
+AACSB International is the most prestigious international accrediting body specifically for schools/colleges of business.
 AACSB accreditation is difficult to achieve and difficult to maintain.
 Fewer than 5% of all business schools in the U.S. have achieved AACSB accreditation.
 The UW Oshkosh College of Business has been accredited by AACSB since 1970.

 North Central Association of Colleges and Schools (NCA) is a regional agency that confers institution-wide accreditation.
 Virtually all post-secondary schools in the Midwest are accredited by NCA.
 NCA accreditation merely assures that a college/university/technical college meets minimum standards for curriculum, staffing, services, finances and instructional resources.
 UW Oshkosh has been fully-accredited by NCA for many years.